pmccarthy/architecture/rfcs/0000-single-cluster-dnspolicy.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-When a provider is configured using a kind not supported by MGC e.g. `ExternalDNS` we will be relying on an external controller to correctly update the status of any DNSRecord resources created by our policy.
+When a provider is configured using a kind not supported by the `DNSPolicy` controller e.g. `ExternalDNS` we will be relying on an external controller to correctly update the status of any DNSRecord resources created by our policy.
 This may have a negative impact on our ability to correctly report status back to the target resource.

+When using a weightedGeo routing strategy in a single cluster context it is not expected that this will offer multi cluster capabilities without the use of OCM.
+Currently, it is expected that if you want to create a recordset that contains the addresses of multiple clusters you must use an OCM hub.

 # Future possibilities
 [future-possibilities]: #future-possibilities